 My research focuses on organizing strategies used by labor unions to build power and increase membership levels among both low-wage workers and professionals.
-I am also interested in how internal union policies and practices affect staff and member relations as well as organizational outcomes, such as organizing success.
+I am also interested in gender diversity within unions and how internal union policies and practices affect staff and member relations as well as organizational outcomes, such as organizing success.
 My research incorporates field surveys and interviews, NLRB and National Mediation Board union certification election results, as well as other government-collected administrative data.

 One of my roles as a faculty member in the ILR School is to mentor students.
-As part of this role, I co-developed a new workshop on careers in labor that was open to students across the university interested in pursuing work in unions or other social justice organizations.
+As part of this role, I have worked with Career Services to develop a workshop on careers in labor that is open to students across the university interested in pursuing work in unions or other social justice organizations.
 I also enjoy planning activities that bring together students and practitioners to share ideas and experiences.
-In addition to being on the Union Days planning committee, I will be supporting the Labor Roundtable that occurs in the fall.
-In service to my profession, I am an ad-hoc reviewer for the Industrial and Labor Relations Review.
+In addition to being on the Union Days planning committee, I have also supported the Labor Roundtable.
+In service to my profession, I am an ad-hoc reviewer for the Industrial and Labor Relations Review and Industrial Relations.

 - Rachel Aleks.
 2015.
 Estimating the Effect of 'Change to Win' on Union Organizing, Industrial and Labor Relations Review .
 68(3):584-605.

 - Robert N. Stern Award for Teaching and Mentoring, ILR School.
 2017